anthonylangsworth/GammaWorldCharacter/README.md

 Structure
 ---
 - GammaWorldCharacter: The main library containing the Core rules and a few origins and powers.
 - GammaWorldCharacter.Samples: Sample characters.
 - GammaWorldCharacter.Test.Unit: Unit tests.
-- GammaWorldCharacter.Test.Integration: Integration tests,
+- GammaWorldCharacter.Test.Integration: Integration tests, specifically testing
-specifically testing the sample characters are constructed correctly.
+  the sample characters are constructed correctly.
 - CreateCharacterTest: A project that uses Visual Studio's T4 library to create an NUnit test class to test a character (used to turn sample characters in GammaWorldCharater.Samples into tests in GammaWorldCharacter.Test.Integration).
+- GammaWorldCharacterViewer:r A Windows Presentation Foundation (WPF) based program that shows and prints the sample characters.
+It can also toggle showing all the modifiers summed to give the scores, e.g. "Initiative +1" versus "Initiative +1 (+1 Dex)".

 License
 ---